mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 Tested up to: 4.2.2
 Stable tag: 0.5.0

 The MyStyle Custom Product Designer allows your website visitors to design, customize & personalize, and purchase your WooCommerce products.
-Print files provided.

 == Description ==